Virtual Household Goods Surveys

 - Receive reminder texts prior to and the day of the virtual appointment

-- Utilise their mobile phone’s built in camera to show surveyors the contents of their home
+- Utilize their cellphone’s built in camera to show surveyors the contents of their home

 Technological aspects were also fairly similar and could be broken down into three basic functions/interfaces:

 - The app and survey company interface for booking the appt and carrying out the survey